Ph.D. in COunseling Psychology

-Our Ph.D. program is intended for those preparing to become counseling psychologists or for those who are currently practicing counseling psychologists.
+Our Ph.D. program is intended for those preparing to become counseling psychologists.
 Through coursework and hands-on experience, you will learn to evaluate theories and research critically, while gaining a deeper understanding of the communities and individuals you will serve.

 The program offers areas of focus, where you can further your skills and become better equipped to provide solutions for the societal and interpersonal challenges facing clients.
-Areas of focus include:
+Students will be able to integrate research to practice and engage in practice that is informed by research.
+Some faculty research areas include:

 - Multicultural counseling